 People come to the University of Kentucky because they want to make something.
 And because they want to make something happen.
 Something that makes lives better.
 Something that makes communities healthier.
 Something that creates change.
-It's something that can happen only when you've got the strength of an R1 research institution behind you, the prowess of a top-ranked medical center, and the skills and knowledge gained from a world-class UK education.
+It's something that can happen only when you've got the strength of an R1 research institution behind you, the prowess of a top-ranked medical center, division 1 SEC athletic programs, and the skills and knowledge gained from a world-class UK education.
 This is what makes new possibilities for our Commonwealth, our region and our world.
 Welcome to a powerhouse for change.